Before you start driving as a beginner, it’s wise to consider some driving tips for beginners that will help you drive as a pro.

 2. Always Check Your Blindspot

-The importance of this piece of advice cannot be overestimated.
+The importance of this piece of advice must be considered.

 Before turning, always check over your shoulder.
-It only takes a quick glance, and you should practice this until it becomes second nature.
-Doing so can potentially save your life and those of others.
+It only takes a glance; you should practice this until it becomes second nature.
+Doing so can save your life and those of others.

 Speaking of keeping your eyes open…